Safwan-Hossain/Image-and-Flight-Data-Server/README.md

 ## 🔮 Future Development
 ### 📡 Radio Communication System
-- The drone's main processor currently requires a wired connection to the computer
+- The computer requires a wired connection to the drone's main processor to display data
-- We are working on developing a communication system that enables wireless communication with the drone via radio waves
+- We are currently developing a communication system that can wirelessly communicate with the drone

 <!-- File Links -->
 [src/main]: src/main